susam/emacs4cl/README.md

 ### Use Paredit

-Paredit helps in keeping parentheses balanced and also in performing structured ediging of S-expressions in Lisp code.
+Paredit helps in keeping parentheses balanced and also in performing structured editing of S-expressions in Lisp code.
 It provides a powerful set of commands to manipulate S-expressions in various ways.
 Perform the following steps to get started with Paredit: